khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 ### When to use tables

-*   To display large volumes of data.
+*   Display large volumes of data.
 *   When the data set will continue to grow; for example, a table used to display users, environments, etc.
 *   Compare data in a set to in a way that makes each data point distinguishable.
 *   To search, filter, or sort by all parameters in a data set.